Sharon Horgan

 Sharon Lorencia Horgan (born 13 July 1970) is an Irish actress, writer, director, producer, and comedian.
 She is best known for creating and starring in the comedy series Pulling (2006–2009), Catastrophe (2015–2019), and Bad Sisters (2022–present).
-She also created the comedy series Divorce (2016–2019), Motherland (2016–present), and Shining Vale (2022–present).
+She also created the comedy series Divorce (2016–2019), Motherland (2016–2022), and Shining Vale (2022–2023).

 Horgan has appeared in films, such as Valiant (2005), Imagine Me & You (2005), Death of a Superhero (2011), Man Up (2015), Game Night (2018), Military Wives (2019), Dating Amber (2020), Together (2021), Everybody's Talking About Jamie (2021), and The Unbearable Weight of Massive Talent (2022).

 Horgan won the 2008 British Comedy Award for Best TV Actress for Pulling, while the show's 2009 hour-long final episode won the British Comedy Award for Best Comedy Drama.
 A seven-time BAFTA TV Award nominee, she won the 2016 BAFTA TV Award for Best Comedy Writer for Catastrophe (with Rob Delaney).
 Catastrophe was also nominated for Scripted Comedy in the 2020 BAFTA TV Awards and for the 2016 Primetime Emmy Award for Outstanding Writing for a Comedy Series.
 She has also won five Irish Film and Television Awards in both acting and writing for her work on Catastrophe.
 For her performance in Dating Amber, Horgan won an Irish Film and Television Award for Best Supporting Actress.
+In 2023, Horgan earned two Primetime Emmy Award nominations for Bad Sisters, including Outstanding Writing for a Drama Series and Outstanding Lead Actress in a Drama Series.
+The series also won her the BAFTA TV Award for Best Drama Series that year.

 Early life

-Horgan was born in Hackney, London, England.
-Her mother is Irish and her father is from New Zealand.
+Sharon Lorencia Horgan was born on 13 July 1970 in Hackney, London.
+Her mother is Irish, and her father is from New Zealand and of Irish descent.
+Her maternal grandparents were from Midfield, County Mayo.
+She has two brothers and two sisters.
 When she was four years old, her parents moved the family to Bellewstown, County Meath, Ireland, to run a turkey farm.
+In November 2024 Sharon appeared on Today 3rd Hour.
+She said, "We were brought up on a turkey farm so... anything but that [was what we wanted to do]."

-One of five siblings, Horgan later used her childhood experiences for the semi-autobiographical short film The Week Before Christmas for Sky Arts 1.
+Her second-youngest brother, Shane, is a sports pundit and retired professional rugby player, and the other children in the family work in the arts.
+Her brother (Shane) said, "We can not end up [working in the same career as our father]..."
+Sharon added, "He didn't want to be in the turkey business.
+It really ruined the Dad.
+That's why we have a lot of deep-seated trauma [in our family].
+I thank the Lord all the time for that very thing that we don't have both a Thanksgiving Day and Christmas Day with turkey dinners."
+Sharon Horgan later used her childhood experiences for the semi-autobiographical short film The Week Before Christmas for Sky Arts 1.
 Horgan went to the Sacred Heart convent school in Drogheda.